Futtawuh/EnderCNC/README.md

 ### Got too many Enders laying around?
 Dont need a [5th Trident?](https://github.com/yell3D/Ender3dent) Well!
 Try the EnderCNC, born from a lack of sleep, a wish to learn more CAD and too many spare parts floating around.

-Mostly based on the Ender 3 Pro 3D printer, but if you buy extrusions you could scale it up without issues.(why would you even do that) If you have an old Ender 3 or find one dirt cheap it might be a worthwhile build and a cheap CNC.
+Mostly based on the Ender 3 Pro 3D printer.
+If you have an old Ender 3 or find one dirt cheap it might be a worthwhile build and a cheap CNC.
 Please dont go out buying a new Ender 3 for this.

 Its running Klipper, not the best for CNC but good enough for basic milling/engraving etc.